Sajjad-HTLO/Review/README.md

 - Permissible users can put `comments|Rates` on|to products.
 - Admins can `Approve` or `Reject` the comments | Rates.

+A `Kafka broker` used to notify the Admin(somehow!) about the new comments.

 # API descriptions

 ## Product API